UnrestCure/Namepasswordprint/README.md

 # Namepasswordprint
-if name and password is correct then user will be asked if they want contents of a text file printed.
+if name and password are correct then user will be asked if they want contents of a text file printed.